lizhengxiao/ComGBII-Regressions/README.md

 - other `.r` files contains the sub-models dicussed in this paper, including GBIIG, BIIG, BG, IBG, PG and IPG.

+- `functions-fit-comGBIIReg.r` provides the estimation methods for all seven sub-models proposed in this paper.

 - ``Case-I-simulation.r`` shows the simulation study to demonstrate the validity of parameter estimates.

-- `comGB2RegM.r` contains estimation results for all seven sub-models proposed in this paper.